 If you are interested in more information on Earth Day, there are many great resources to check out.

-Earthday.org has information on not only the state of the Earth right now but also many suggestions for ways we can learn about helping and protecting our resources.
+Earthday.org has information not only on the state of the Earth right now but also on many ways we can learn how to help and protect our resources.
 So many things are happening in the world today, including drilling for oil, bees dying off at a heart-wrenching pace, rainforests being demolished, out-of-control greenhouse gases, and sadly, so much more, and it can feel like there is no way out.

 The good news is that while damaging things are happening all around us, there are ways we can help out.